fejiroofficial/inv-ai/README.md

-Next.js powered Zentra template for startups by DesignOrah
+Next.js powered Investors AI template for startups by DesignOrah

 npm run dev
 # or